arosenblum1/arosenblum1/Projects/CC_CalCurves.md

 variations that could possibly lead to a negative slope at the very top of the calibration curve.
 This indicates that cal level 5, the center of the curve's problem region, has a sizeable impact on the upper curve's shape.
 More specifically, the *ratio of cal levels 4, 5, and 6* is critically important and must be as close to linear as possible to avoid a negative slope.

-### Using Spline Curve 1st Derivatives to Identify Differences in Material Production Lots
-*This completed visualization is still undergoing confidentiality review by my project team - stay tuned!*

-### Designing and Implementing an Interactive Tool for Exploring Hypothetical Curves
-*Tool still under construction...*